mertgulerx/autonomous-exploration-demo-benchmark/README.md

 ```

 Docker notes:

-- Performance is worse because it is not native (ROS 2 and Gazebo are heavy).
-Packages must be benchmarked with a native setup for fair results.
+- If you see extremely high CPU usage, it is caused because your GPU is not used by Docker.
+Install [required tools for own GPU brand.](https://docs.nvidia.com/ai-enterprise/deployment/vmware/latest/docker.html)
 - The image installs ROS 2 Jazzy, Gazebo Harmonic support through `ros-jazzy-ros-gz`, Nav2, SLAM Toolbox, RViz, and project dependencies.
 - The built image is stored with the default tag `autonomous-exploration-benchmark:jazzy-harmonic` (override with `BENCHMARK_DOCKER_IMAGE`).
 - The image is rebuilt automatically on each Docker run unless `BENCHMARK_DOCKER_SKIP_BUILD=1` is set. **Cache is enabled.**